spettersson/splunk4patientprivacy/data_guide.md

 # **Data Guide**
 Welcome to the **Data Guide**!
 This document provides a structured approach to **getting the right data into Splunk** and ensuring it is **properly normalized** to be fully compatible with the **out-of-the-box use cases** provided in this repository.

+Specifically, it touches two data types central to the use cases:
+- Application data
+- Identity data

 ## **Getting Application Data Into Splunk**